-On enrolment you will be given the full Diploma of Project Management RPL Application Process document and a sample Project Management Plan template.
+Contact us to get the Diploma of Project Management RPL Enrolment document to get get information on the full Diploma of Project Management RPL Application Process and a sample Project Management Plan template.

-Once submitted, the assessment process can take up to 4 weeks, provided you are responsive to any requests for more information from the Assessor.
+Once enrolled and completing the submission, the assessment process can take up to 4 weeks, provided you are responsive to any requests for more information from the Assessor.